raspberrypilearning/turtle-tracker/en/step_6.md

 --- task ---
 Copy the code from Turtle 3 to your new turtle by dragging it.

-Check that the copied code has appeared it the Code are for your new turtle.
+Check that the copied code has appeared in the Code are for your new turtle.
 If not, try again.
 --- /task ---

 --- task ---